prisma/prisma1/examples/rest-wrapper/README.md

 }
 ```

-All that's happneing in there is sending an HTTP request to the specified endpoint and convert the response into the format that's define in the extension of the `Query` type above.
+All that's happening in there is sending an HTTP request to the specified endpoint and convert the response into the format that's defined in the extension of the `Query` type above.